willamesoares/blog/README.md

 ## Development

 The Netlify CLI starts your app in development mode, rebuilding assets on file changes.

+After copying and renaming `.env.dist` to `.env` and setting up env variables for accessing content in your GraphQL CMS (`GRAPH_CMS_URL` and  `GRAPH_CMS_PAT`), you can run the following command to start up the server in development mode:

 ```sh
 npm run dev